TJakubek/healthMonitor/README.md

 ```

 5. Setup telegram bot for notifications

-   a) obtain token from @BotFather user on telegram by opening chat with him, writing /newbot and setting up name etc.
+   1. obtain token from @BotFather user on telegram by opening chat with him, writing /newbot and setting up name etc.
-   b) copy token from chat into .env file under TELEGRAM_KEY=
+   2. copy token from chat into .env file under TELEGRAM_KEY=
-   c) Google how to get chat id OR start app by `yarn run monit`, enter into chat with your bot from BotFather chat and write something.
+   3. Google how to get chat id OR start app by `yarn run monit`, enter into chat with your bot from BotFather chat and write something.
 You should recieve a message with the chatId.
 Quit script.
-   d) set chatId in .env under TELEGRAM_CHAT_ID=
+   4. set chatId in .env under TELEGRAM_CHAT_ID=

-6. Run monitor
+6. Run monitor.
+At the moment only a single fail message will be sent to telegram (and one success message if it starts up again).

 ```bash
 yarn run monit